Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 • maxPoolSize signifies the upper limit of active threads.

-• queueCapacity signify even though we have maxPoolSize running threads we can have queueCapacity tasks waiting in the queue, that can be dequeue and executed by the existing thread as soon as the running threads complete the execution.
+• queueCapacity signifies that even if you have maxPoolSize running threads, you can have queueCapacity tasks waiting in the queue, which can be dequeued and executed by the existing threads as soon as the running threads complete their execution.

-If you have N queues then you can set maximum number of workers as (maxPoolSize + queueCapacity - N )
+If you have N queues, you can set the maximum number of workers as (maxPoolSize + queueCapacity - N).

-Here N threads are provided for polling queues, this is not a correct number when priority is used.
+In this context, N threads are allocated for polling queues, but this is not a correct number when * *priority** is used.

-The number of message pollers would be sum of the followings.
+The number of message pollers is determined by the sum of the following:

 1. Number of unique priority groups.